Skip to main content

 Move Menu Item

-Can move a menu item, either already on the avatar, or one created by VRCFury.
+Can move a menu item like a toggle or submenu, either already on the avatar, or one created by VRCFury.
 Simply enter the path you'd like to move from and move to.
 For example:

 Override Menu Icon

-Will override the icon for the given item in your menu.
+Will override the icon for the given item and path in your menu.

 Override Menu Settings